dsebastien/modernWebDevBuild/README.md

 #### typings folder
 As explained in the previous section, the 'typings' folder is where all the types information will be stored, whether for third-party dependencies or for your own application's code.

+For a bit of background, you can check Dan [Walhin's post](http://weblogs.asp.net/dwahlin/creating-a-typescript-workflow-with-gulp) as this part of the built is based on it.

 Inside the typings folder, you must have the following files:
 * tsd.d.ts: will contain the list of all third-party dependencies typings currently in your project
 * typescriptApp.d.ts: will contain the list of TypeScript files in your project